Longest Coastline in India: 9 Coastline from Gujarat to Goa

 India’s Largest Coastline

-The largest coastline in India covers a wide range of ecosystems and landscapes.
+The longest coastline in India covers a wide range of ecosystems and landscapes.
 India’s largest coastline is along the western coast and borders the Arabian Sea.
 It stretches for approximately 1,600 kilometers.

 India is present along the tropical and subtropical zones of the Earth.
 It is close to the equator, which affects the coastal climate.
 There are many types of coastal ecosystems-